China Great Wall

 Shandan Great Wall, Gansu

-In order to conduct a thorough investigation of the state of the Great Wall in Shandan County, we spent four hours trekking from Sanshilibu Village to Shilibu Village.
+In order to conduct a thorough investigation of the state of the wall in Shandan County, we spent four hours trekking from Sanshilibu Village to Shilibu Village.
 En route, we discovered many broken walls, fortresses and beacon towers.
-Though the Great Wall runs close to 10,000 km (6,214 miles), the Wall is beginning to show signs of decline and shortening.
+Though it runs close to 10,000 km (6,214 miles), the Wall is beginning to show signs of decline and shortening.

 This is common in Shandan County.
 The livelihood of the local people depends on raising livestock.
 But the dry climate in the county does not support sufficient growth of grass to feed the sheep and cows.
 So the shepherds allow the sheep to freely dig for grassroots in the wall.
 Even worse, some shepherds dig the holes themselves to accommodate the sheep.
 To add, the locals are also guilty of taking home the strong bricks on the wall to build houses.

 We also found that much of the land near the wall had been developed into farmland.
 As heavy farming equipment was used, the vibrations occasionally caused the earth on the wall to crumble to the ground.
-The Great Wall is in definite danger.
+The wall is in definite danger.

 Human demolishment to Great Wall